 *On Thursdays at Faith Barista, Bonnie Gray serves up a writing prompt and invites bloggers to join her in writing on a specific topic.
 Today’s prompt is simply: TRUST.*

 *This post is also a continuation of my blogging through my God-sized dream.
-For previous posts in the dream series, please see the titles under “God-Sized Dreaming” in the sidebar at the right.*
+For previous posts in the dream series, please click here.*

 * * *

 Once I know the topic, and an angle grabs my attention, most of the work is done before I log in.

 With a post due on Tuesday morning, my thoughts were in overdrive as I prepared to write about fear.
 Simultaneously, I pondered whether or not to participate in Bonnie Gray’s Thursday writing prompt on trust.
 (Not an emotionally charged word at all…)